julionm/rust-studies/README.md

 - the types where you can't know their size during compile time is a *recursive type*
 - the `Box` is stored in the *Stack* rather it's data that it's stored in the *Heap*
 - *deref coercion* is a conveniece Rust compiler do on function's or methods arguments, it happens when the reference type doesn't match with the ones expected for the function, then a continuing call to the deref methods happen 'till the types match
+- the `Drop` trait is used to do some action before the variable goes out of scope, so types that implement this trait may do something before those variables go out of scope

 ## ANNOTATIONS ABOUT LIFETIMES